 My drive wasn’t only around academics.
 It extended to everything, including hobbies.
 I started studying piano when I was eight years old and pursued it with the same zeal as my schoolwork.
 No matter what I did, I had to be really REALLY good at it.
 After all, my parents expected it.

 By my mid-30s, I had gotten married and gone to business school.
 David and I had settled in Cambridge, MA.
 I had a prestigious, successful career in high tech.
 I had “arrived.”

 It was an exhilarating time.
-I was working with a team of smart, high achieving people and we were accomplishing great things by working really hard.
+I was working with a team of smart, high-achieving people and we were accomplishing great things by working really hard.
 I had kept up my piano as well.
-So I worked on computers by day, and played Bach and Chopin by night.
-I felt like I had it all: exciting career, professional recognition, financial security, a great marriage, and a wonderful sideline with my classical piano.
+So I worked on computers by day and played Bach and Chopin by night.
+I felt like I had it all: an exciting career, professional recognition, financial security, a great marriage, and a wonderful sideline with my classical piano.
 Life was grand.
 Or so I thought.

 Looking back at it now, I can see that this house of cards was doomed to come crashing down.
 And when it did, the crash was ugly.
 During a particularly high-pressure new product launch, I developed severe tendonitis in both wrists.
 The pain quickly grew so bad I couldn’t even pick up a book or a coffee mug.
 Typing on a computer was out of the question; so was playing the piano.
 Doctors couldn’t do anything but tell me to rest my hands.
 I lived this way for two years — unable to use my hands.
 Given that everything I identified with involved my hands, this was a devastating blow.

 Along with this came depression, chronic fatigue, insomnia, and all sorts of unexplainable pains and ailments.
 During that time, some BIG questions floated to the surface — what the heck am I doing?
 Do I really want to continue down this path of self-destruction?
 Is this really how I want to live out my life?